Mayor of Salford

-The Mayor of Salford is a directly elected politician responsible for the executive functions of Salford City Council, created in 2012 for the City of Salford in Greater Manchester.
+The Mayor of Salford is a directly elected local authority mayor responsible for the executive functions of Salford City Council, created in 2012 for the City of Salford in Greater Manchester.
 The position is different from the long-existing and largely ceremonial, annually appointed ceremonial mayor of Salford.

 Greater Manchester Combined Authority

 The GMCA is made up of 11 constituent members: the elected Mayor of Greater Manchester and the 10 leaders, nominated by each of Greater Manchester's constituent authorities.

 The Mayor of Salford is the only directly elected council leader in Greater Manchester.

 Referendum

 A petition of 10,500 Salford residents, started by the English Democrats, on a referendum on the creation of a directly elected mayor triggered the process of establishing a directly elected mayor for Salford.
 The poll was held on 26 January 2012.